eurucamp/2012.eurucamp.org/source/blog/2012-08-14-rubinius-workshop-preparation.html.markdown

 You're now all setup for the workshop.
-If you have any issues with getting this stuff up and running, please email me at [d.bussink@gmail.com](mailto:d.bussink@gmail.com) or grab me at Eurucamp on Friday morning or during lunch before the workshop starts.
+If you have any issues with getting this stuff up and running, please email me at [d.bussink@gmail.com](mailto:d.bussink@gmail.com) or grab me at eurucamp on Friday morning or during lunch before the workshop starts.